 \subsubsection{Baseline: GAIfO+RL}

 To the best of our knowledge, there is no method in the existing literature which can operate in the experimental setting of interest.
-Therefore, in order to understand the effectiveness of RIDM, we first propose a reasonable baseline method called GAIfO+RL that can also perform integrated imitation from observation and reinforcement learning
+Therefore, in order to understand the effectiveness of RIDM, we first propose the natural combination of the best existing algorithms for the components of RIDM, namely IfO and RL as the baseline.